Weston wins Class S titles

 The final race of the regular season sealed the deal for the Weston High girls ski team.

-Undefeated against Class S opponents, the Trojans only needed to secure wins against two more opponents to secure the the title.
+Undefeated against Class S opponents, the Trojans needed to secure wins against only two more opponents to secure the title.
 Simply showing up at Mount Southington last Tuesday, Feb.
-14 was enough to do it.
+14, was enough to do it.

 With a team time of 313.08 seconds, the Trojans defeated both Pomperaug and Westbrook (both disqualified).
 They also picked up wins against Class L opponents Glastonbury (314.79) and Wilton (314.39).
 Their only loss was to Fairfield (295.43) as they finished the season at 8-0 in Class S and 14-6 overall.